-which computes the mean of the absolute differences between the current wind direction and the wind direction of the previous time stepof the wind directions of the consecutive time steps.
+which computes the mean of the absolute differences between the current wind direction and the wind direction of the previous time step.
 Here, δ{lp} is again the low-pass filtered time series using a cutoff frequency of 0.0037 Hz.
 Because the signal is already low-pass filtered, MAD does not relate to the small-scale turbulence, but rather to larger-scale wind direction fluctuations.
-MAD's unit is ° s-1, which for interpretability is converted to ° h-1.
-The histogram in Fig. 7a displays that the majority of the cases represent steady conditions , with no clear with only a wind direction changeand small fluctuations.
+MAD's unit is $^{\circ}$ s-1, which for interpretability is converted to $^{\circ}$ h-1.
+The histogram in Fig. 7a displays that the majority of the cases represent steady conditions, with no clear wind direction change and small fluctuations.
 However, several cases with large dynamic changes are observed.
 Figure 7b shows in blue the average power gain of steering SC compared to greedy SC as a function of MAD.
 The largest gains are found for small wind direction changes, as this approaches a steady state for which the controller was developed.
 However, power losses are found for large values of MAD.
-Despite their low rare occurrence, these cases are detrimental for the undermine confidence in the wake steering strategy.
+Despite their low occurrence, these cases are detrimental for the confidence in the wake steering strategy.
 It is especially under these conditions that PC has a large added benefit.
 The power gain of steering PC relative to greedy SC (red) shows a more consistent gain regardless of the characteristics of the wind direction time series, hence a power gain using wake steering seems guaranteed.
 The difference between the blue and red bars illustrates that when the signal is relatively steady, PC only has a small benefit.
 However, the more the signal fluctuates (increasing MAD), the larger the benefit of PC as the yaw controller is now able to anticipate incoming wind direction changes.